netgen/NetgenSiteAccessRoutesBundle/README.md

 Netgen Siteaccess Routes Bundle is an eZ Publish / eZ Platform bundle which allows you to specify in which siteaccesses or siteaccess groups can a route be used.

-To specify in which siteaccess a route can be used, you will need to add an `allowed_siteaccess` param to `defaults` section of a route or route import.
+By default, all routes are accessible in all siteaccesses.
+To specify in which siteaccess a route can be used, you will need to add an `allowed_siteaccess` param to the `defaults` section of a route or route import:

 ```yml
 netgen_site_blog: